-Sentosa Island is a purpose-built island resort that not only features great beaches but also activities for all the family.
+Sentosa Island is a purpose-built island resort that features great beaches and activities for all the family.

-There is a butterfly park, museum and small theme park, as well as a cable car and dolphin lagoon.
+There is a butterfly park, museum, small theme park, cable car, and dolphin lagoon.

 It’s the perfect Asian beach destination for a family trip, as you can combine both tranquil beaches with exhilarating activities.